brianhill/deep-springs-observatory/index.md

 ## Field Station

 The dome is just large enough to house a telescope.
-Two people can stand &mdash; one on each side of the telescope &mdash; for visual observing, but for CMOS imaging, the dome is not designed for people to be inside doing extended work while the telescope is operating.
+Two people can stand beside the telescope for visual observing, but for CMOS imaging, the dome is not designed for people to be inside doing extended work while the telescope is operating.

 In the fall of 2021, construction will begin for the adjacent field station.
 This is a data-taking room that will be large enough for two people to work for hours while the telescope is acquiring images.